-LEVEL 1 LEVI EL 2 LEVEL 3 EVEL 4 Level 1: Classroom Support and Student Support Team - may be appropriate when student has no prior incidents and interventions have not been put in place may be appropriate when supports have been put in place in the classroom to address behavior but the behavior has continued to negatively affect the Susyappropriate when supports appropriate when supp Suspension - may be appropriate when interventions and shave been put in plot the behavior is escaped (repeated offenses) Level 3: Short Term suspension - may be ppropriate when nterventions and supports ave been put in place but ne behavior is escalating repeated offenses or nore serious offenses) Level 4: Request for Long Term Suspension - may be appropriate when student's behavior seriously affects the safety and welfare of others in the school INAPPROPRIATE O DISRUPTIVE BEHA LEVEL 1 LEVEL 2 LEV EL 3 LEVEL 4 Offense: (27) Mental/I Any mental/physical coothers.
-Physical Endan ndition which e germent indangers the he ealth, safety, welfare, and/or n norals of s students and/or All Students (K-12) • • Offense: (26) Unauthorized use of a cimage, taking pictures a district vehicle, or at a sactivities. nd/or video rec ording and/or s ending images while in schoo l, on scho ool property, in a K-5 students • • 6-12 students • • • Offense: (25) Trespassing on any scho ool property or school function at any time or while suspende ed from so chool.
-All Students (K-12) • • Offense: (24) Driving recklessly, spectors parking in unauthorized follow school crossing guard or traf fic direct ives on so chool grounds, or All Students (K-12) • • Offense: (23) Leaving campus withou t authorization.
+LEVEL 1 LEVI EL 2 LEVEL 3 LEVEL 4 Level 1: Classroom Support and Student Support Team - may be appropriate when student has no prior incidents and interventions have not been put in place may be appropulate in the claddress behavior has a negatively aff Level 3: Short Term Suspension - may be appropriate when appropriate when ace in the classroom to address behavior but the chavior has continued to egatively affect the arning of the student and hers Level 3: Short Term Suspension - may be appropriate when interventions and sup have been put in place the behavior is escala (repeated offenses or more serious offense m Level 4: R be Long Term may be app student's b ace but seriously a alating or safety and others in th affects the d welfare of INAPPROPRIATE O LEVEL 1 LEVEL 2 LEV EL 3 LEVEL 4 Offense: (27) Mental/F Any mental/physical co others.
+Physical Endan andition which e germent endangers the he ealth, safety, welfare, and/or n norals of s students and/or All Students (K-12) • • Offense: (26) Unauthorized use of a cimage, taking pictures a district vehicle, or at a sactivities. and/or video rec ording and/or s ending images while in schoo l, on scho ool property, in a K-5 students • • 6-12 students • • • Offense: (25) Trespassing on any scho ool property or school function at any time or while suspende ed from so chool.
+All Students (K-12) • • Offense: (24) Driving recklessly, speed parking in unauthorized follow school crossing guard or traf fic direct ives on so chool grounds, or All Students (K-12) • • Offense: (23) Leaving campus withou t authorization.
 I All Students (K-12) • •

-LEVEL 1 LEVE EL 2 LEVEL 3 LEVEL 4 Level 1: Classroom Support and Student Support Team - may be appropriate when student has no prior incidents and interventions have not been put in place Level 2: Administration - may be appropriate when supports have been put in place in the classroom to address behavior but the behavior has continued to negatively affect the learning of the student and others evel 3: Short Termspension - may be propriate when the eventions and property have been place but the behascalating (repeations offenses) put avior Level 4: Request for Long Term Suspension - may be appropriate when student's behavior seriously affects the safety and welfare of others in the school INAPPROPRIATE OF DISRUPTIVE BEHAVE LEVEL 1 LEVEL 2 LEVEL 4 Offense: (22) Forgery or fraud All Students (K-12) All Students (K-12) • • • Offense: (21) Criminal Committing any criminal offense al offense (misd emeanor, felon y, etc c.).
-All Students (K-12) Offense: (20) Any violent act against a teacher, staff member, contractors, another student or person in the school, on school property, or at a school function as described in this code.
-All Students (K-12) • • Offense: (19) Use, Possession, or Sale of Alcohol Illegally using or possess locker, vehicle, or other s school property that is no personal space; selling or distri buti ng alcohol on scl hool pro perty; or fi nding alcohol on All Students (K-12) ^ V 1 , • •
+LEVEL 1 LEVI EL 2 LEVEL 3 LEVEL 4 Level 1: Classroom Support and Student Support Team - may be appropriate when student has no prior incidents and interventions have not been put in place Level 2: Administration - may be appropriate when supports have been put in place in the classroom to address behavior but the behavior has continued to negatively affect the learning of the student and others LEVEL spension - may lapropriate when erventions and pports have been place but the beliescalating (repeations of fenses) put navior Level 4: Request for Long Term Suspension - may be appropriate when student's behavior seriously affects the safety and welfare of others in the school INAPPROPRIATE OR DISRUPTIVE BEHAVIOR LEVEL 2 LEVEL 3 LEVEL 4 Offense: (22) Forgery o r fraud All Students (K-12) All Students (K-12) • • • Offense: (21) Criminal Committing any criminal emeanor, felon y, etc c.).
+All Students (K-12) • • Offense: (20) Any violent act against a teacher, staff member, contractors, another student or person in the school, on school property, or at a school function as described in this code.
+All Students (K-12) • • • Offense: (19) Use, Poss session, or Sale of Alcohol 1 Illegally using or possess locker, vehicle, or other school property that is no personal space; selling or distri butii ng alcohol on scl hool pro perty; or fi inding alcohol on All Students (K-12) • •